Lake Wales: Polk teen baseball bat beat suspect | WFTV

-POLK COUNTY, Fla. - A 16-year-old boy fatally beat a 15-year-old boy Monday afternoon near Lake Wales, the Polk County Sheriff's Office said.
+POLK COUNTY, Fla. - A teenager has been charged with first-degree murder in the beating death of a 15-year-old boy in Lake Wales, Polk County officials said.

-Deputies said they were called at about 2:45 p.m. to a wooded area along Caloosa Boulevard near U.S. 27 and First Avenue North.

 Related Headlines